 Overview:

 There are two distinct stages in a construction project involving concrete.
 The first stage involves batching, transporting, and casting fresh concrete.
 At this stage, the material is viscous, and the workability and finishability are the key performance criteria.
 The second stage occurs when the hydration process begins shortly after the concrete is placed in the form, and the concrete will set and begin to harden.
 This process is very complex, and not all of its phases are well understood and characterized.
 Nevertheless, the concrete should achieve its intended design strength and stiffness at about 14 to 28 days after casting.
-At this point, a series of tests will be conducted on concrete cylinders cast at the time of placement to determine the concrete’s compressive and tensile strengths, as well as on occasion its stiffness.
+At this point, a series of tests will be conducted on concrete cylinders cast at the time of placement to determine the concrete’s compressive and tensile strengths, as well as on occasion, its stiffness.

 The objectives of this experiment are threefold: (1) to conduct compressive cylinder tests to determine the 7-, 14-, and 28-day strength of concrete, (2) to determine the modulus of elasticity at 28 days, and (3) to demonstrate the use of a simple non-destructive test to determine in situ concrete strength.